StochSS/GillesPy2/README.md

 License
 -------

-GillesPy2 is licenced under the GNU General Public License version 3.
+GillesPy2 is licensed under the GNU General Public License version 3.
 Please see the file [LICENCE](LICENSE) for more information.

 Authors and history